2026 federal poverty guidelines

 Add $5,380 for each additional person

-Due to administrative practices from the Office of Economic Opportunity in the late 1960s, Alaska and Hawaii have separate poverty measures from the other states.
+Due to administrative practices by the Office of Economic Opportunity in the late 1960s, Alaska and Hawaii have separate poverty measures from those of the other states.
+These states' poverty guidelines are higher because of the higher cost of living in those areas.

 Household size (individuals)